hazelcast/hazelcast-jet/site/docs/design-docs/018-kinesis-connectors.md

 ### Metrics

-Two metrics that should be useful to populate on a per sink basis are parameters related to [flow control](#flow-control):
+Two metrics that should be useful to populate on a per-sink basis are parameters related to [flow control](#flow-control):

 * batch size